Irrelon/ForerunnerDB/readme.md

 template inside the *items* property which can then be accessed and iterated through like a normal array of data.

-You can also wrap inside a ForeunnerDB Document instance which will allow you to control other properties on the wrapper and have them update in realtime if you are using the data-binding module.
+You can also wrap inside a ForerunnerDB Document instance which will allow you to control other properties on the wrapper and have them update in realtime if you are using the data-binding module.